walidmahade/tvshows-importer-plugin-wp/readMe.txt

 6. Multiple nested ajax requests to fetch, show seasons, episodes.
 7. Save all of this as custom fields, with rest api.
 8. Nice UI to provide feedback of whats happening.

+9. Todo
+=> send a new update request after each post featured_image_id if fetched.
+    so it becomes non blocking.